jaredrcleghorn/giffice/README.md

 # giffice
-A simple website that displays a random GIF from "The Office".
+A simple website that uses GIPHY's API to display a random GIF from "The Office".